- SurveyJunkie: Make $5-$25 in your free time. Just take online surveys, participate in Focus Groups and trying new products. Join SurveyJunkie Now

 Investing for beginners can be daunting, but if basics learned, then it is not difficult.
 You need patience, risk appetite, and informed decisions to invest in the stock market.

 Let’s learn the basics of how to start investing in stocks:

 What are Stocks and Stock market?

-The term shares, stock or equity means the same and are used interchangeably.
+The term shares, stock, or equity means the same and are used interchangeably.
 Equity is a share in the ownership of the company’s assets and earnings.
-Higher the number of stock, higher is your stake of ownership.
+Higher the number of stocks, the higher is your stake of ownership.

 However, the ownership doesn’t matter as far as you are able to make profits on the stock purchased.